OG-Hunter/seditiontracker.github.io-/docs/_suspects/lucas-denney.md

 courthouse:
 raid:
 perpwalk:
-quote: 'any other guys that can go thats [sic] like us and will fight, we could use them.
-And it will be paid for.'
+quote: "any other guys that can go thats [sic] like us and will fight, we could use them.
+And it will be paid for."
 title: Lucas Denney charged on 12/7/2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack